-Tied into question 9... exchanging vows.
+Tied into the last question... exchanging vows.
 Hearing Michael's vows to me and saying my vows to him really solidified our 6+ years together and how pleasant the future will be.

 I also loved our first look photo session.
 I had always wanted to do a first look, but Michael didn't.
 We decided on doing the session so that we could get all of our jitters out of the way and be a little less emotional during the ceremony.

 We both agree that spending the rest of the day with our family and friends was the highlight, but also getting ready with our bridal party members are memories we'll cherish forever.